alexwlchan/alexwlchan.net/src/_drafts/finding-divisors-with-python.md

 ## Going from a prime factorisation to divisors

-First, let's get the factors "with multiplicity" (the prime factors, and how many times each factor appears in the prime factorisation):
+First, let's get the prime factors "with multiplicity" (the prime factors, and how many times each factor appears in the prime factorisation):

 ```python
 import collections